AlbrechtL/welle.io/README.md

 [welle.io](https://www.welle.io) [![Build Status](https://travis-ci.org/AlbrechtL/welle.io.svg?branch=master)](https://travis-ci.org/AlbrechtL/welle.io)
 =====================
-This repository contains the implementation of a SDR DAB/DAB+ receiver.
+This repository contains a SDR DAB/DAB+ receiver.
 Please see the project website https://www.welle.io for a user oriented documentation.

-welle.io is fork from dab-rpi and sdr-j-dab which is now qt-dab https://github.com/JvanKatwijk/qt-dab.
+# WARNING: This is the next branch and heavy under development!
+It may not to compile or work!

 Table of contents
 ====